Griffin98/posenet_tfjs2tflite/README.md

 # Posenet TfJs2TFlite

-This repository provides ready to use script to convert posenet tfjs models into tflite model.
+This repository provides ready to use script to convert Posenet Tensorflow JS models to Tensorflow Lite model.

 ## How to use ?